-• New Flyer - Management estimates that in 2019, New Flyer had the leading market share of the combined United States and Canadian heavy-duty transit bus manufacturing industry based on the number of equivalent unit deliveries.
-Although the Company's market share may fluctuate yearto-year, management believes that since 2000 the Company has consistently maintained its leading market share.
-Management estimates there are approximately 30,000 New Flyer transit buses (of the approximately 48,000 transit buses New Flyer has delivered) and approximately 5,400 NABI transit buses (of the approximately 10,500 transit buses NABI has delivered) currently in service in the United States and Canada.

-- MCI Management estimates that in 2019, MCI had the leading market share of the combined United States and Canadian public and private coach market based on the number of coach deliveries.
-Although the coach industry is more cyclical and dependent on economic factors than the heavy-duty transit bus industry and the Company's market share may fluctuate year-to-year, management believes that since 2003, MCI has consistently maintained its leading market share.
-Management estimates there are approximately 25,000 MCI coaches currently in service in the United States and Canada.
-This represents approximately 45% of the estimated 55,000 active coach buses in the United States and Canada. - ADL Management estimates that in 2019, ADL had the leading market share in UK in respect of buses built on an ADL chassis and third party chassis, resulting in a leading market share in the single deck body market and double deck body market in UK.
+- New Flyer Management estimates that New Flyer had the leading market share of the combined United States and Canadian heavy-duty transit bus manufacturing industry based on the number of equivalent unit deliveries in 2021.
+Although the Company's market share may fluctuate year-to-year, management believes that the Company has consistently maintained its leading market share since 2000.
+Management estimates there are approximately 30,000 New Flyer transit buses (of the approximately 50,000 transit buses New Flyer has delivered) and approximately 4,500 NABI transit buses (of the approximately 10,500 transit buses NABI has delivered) currently in service in the United States and Canada. - MCI Management estimates that MCI had the leading market share of the combined United States and Canadian public and private coach market based on the number of coach deliveries in 2021.
+Although the coach industry is more cyclical and dependent on economic factors than the heavy-duty transit bus industry and the Company's market share may fluctuate year-to-year, management believes that MCI has consistently maintained its leading market share since 2003.
+Management estimates that in 2021, there were approximately 15,000 MCI coaches in service in the United States and Canada.
+This represents approximately 50% of the estimated 30,000 active coaches in the United States and Canada in 2021. - ADL Management estimates that ADL had the leading market share in UK in respect of buses built on an ADL chassis and third-party chassis in 2021, resulting in a leading market share in the single deck body market and double deck body market in UK.
 Although ADL's market share may fluctuate year-to-year, ADL has consistently maintained UK market leadership for more than a decade.
-In addition to being leader in the UK, ADL is a market leader in Hong Kong and New Zealand, with strong presence in growth markets across North America and Asia. - ARBOC Management estimates that in 2019, ARBOC had the leading market share of the combined United States and Canadian low-floor cutaway sector based on the number of equivalent unit deliveries.
-Although ARBOC's market share may fluctuate year-to-year, management believes that since 2008 ARBOC has consistently maintained its leading market share of the combined United States and Canadian low-floor cutaway transit bus sector.
-Management estimates there are approximately 2,900 ARBOC low-floor cutaway transit buses (of the approximately 3,800 active low-floor cutaway transit buses ARBOC has delivered) currently in service in the United States and Canada.
+In addition to being leader in the UK, ADL is a market leader in Hong Kong and New Zealand, with strong presence in growth markets across North America and Asia.
+ADL continues to expand its international markets, most recently in Ireland and Germany. - ARBOC Management estimates that ARBOC had the leading market share of the combined United States and Canadian low-floor cutaway sector based on the number of equivalent unit deliveries in 2021.
+Although ARBOC's market share may fluctuate year-to-year, management believes that ARBOC has consistently maintained its leading market share of the combined United States and Canadian low-floor cutaway transit bus sector since 2008.
+Management estimates there are approximately 3,500 ARBOC low-floor cutaway transit buses (of the approximately 4,600 active low-floor cutaway transit buses ARBOC has delivered) currently in service in the United States and Canada.